 5. There are people who have it much worse than you.

-I know that already, and it reminds me how selfish I am that I feel depressed when others go through much worse.
+I know that already – but thanks for reminding me of how selfish I am that here I am feeling depressed when I have a good job and a roof over my head and others go through much worse.
 There must be something wrong with me.

 6. You just need to act positive.

 Great!
 My danxiety is gone now thank you so much.

 7. Yeh I completely get what you mean.
 Shall we see what’s on Netflix?

 Yeh okay let’s not deny Netflix is great – but I have just opened up my deepest feelings and you can’t even be bothered to engage in the conversation?